What is Thyroset?

 Can Thyroset be taken for a long time/several weeks/months without any risk?

-Thyroset contains high levels of several vitamins and minerals; therefore, for safety reasons, it should not be taken for longer than three months, once a year.
-The recommended daily dose should not be exceeded and no other products being a concentrated source of the same ingredients should be taken.
+Thyroset contains high levels of several vitamins and minerals; therefore, for safety reasons, the recommended daily dose should not be exceeded and no other products being a concentrated source of the same ingredients should be taken.
 It is always prudent to verify levels of vitamins and mineral ingredients, and to consult the supplementation with a doctor.
 A varied and balanced diet and a healthy balanced lifestyle are very important, and dietary supplement should not be used as a substitute for a healthy balanced diet.

 A content of several ingredients in the Thyroset formulation exceeds the Reference Daily Intake (RDI).
 Why?